aminnj/daskucsd/README.md

     --compress-level 9 -j 8 --exclude "*.pyc" --exclude "*.js.map" --exclude "*.a"
 ```

+### Do some analysis

+Need a scheduler and a set of workers.
+You can either set up do this manually
+with some bash processes, or automatically within a jupyter notebook.

+#### Manually

 Start dask scheduler in a GNU screen/separate terminal:
 ```
 ( conda activate analysisenv && dask-scheduler --port 50123 )